birla/chakra-landing/content/pages/about.md

           Nutrients resulting in improved Immunity and better Health.

-          It will be especially helpful in Weight Control, Pesticide Intolerance, Gluten Intolerance, Indigestion, and improving overall Health.
+          In addition to improving overall Health, it will be especially helpful for people aspiring to control Weight, or those suffering Pesticide Intolerance, Gluten Intolerance, Indigestion or other similar health conditions.
   - type: promotion_section
     section_id: promotion_section
     title: Coming Soon for Online Deliveries.